 There is a hospital and several private medical centers and clinics in Belize City.
 Crucially for scuba divers, there is a hyperbaric chamber on Ambergris Caye.

 It is not especially dangerous to visit Belize but, like anywhere, using good sense goes a long way.
-There is probably a greater risk in a busy area like Belize City than what you will be exposed to staying on a liveaboard.
+There is probably a greater risk in a busy area like Belize City than what you will be exposed to staying on a Belizean liveaboard.

-When visiting Belize, the usual good pieces of advice apply.
+When visiting here, the usual good pieces of advice apply.
 Avoid dark or suspicious looking areas, do not wear expensive jewelry or accessories and stay in groups.
 If you are taking tours then make sure you are dealing with qualified agents and guides.

 The Museum of Belize is an impressive brick building and a former colonial prison.
 Much of the museum is dedicated to its history as a prison but it is also a great place to get an introduction to the ancient Mayan and colonial history of the country.
 The museum can be found at the corner of Gabourel and Hutson streets.